llvm/llvm-project/llvm/docs/LangRef.rst

 -  umin
 -  fadd
 -  fsub
+-  fmax
+-  fmin
+-  uinc_wrap
+-  udec_wrap

 For most of these operations, the type of '<value>' must be an integer type whose bit width is a power of two greater than or equal to eight and less than or equal to a target-specific size limit.
 For xchg, this may also be a floating point or a pointer type with the same size constraints as integers.
-For fadd/fsub, this must be a floating point type.
+For fadd/fsub/fmax/fmin, this must be a floating point type.
 The type of the '``<pointer>``' operand must be a pointer to that type.
 If the ``atomicrmw`` is marked as ``volatile``, then the optimizer is not allowed to modify the number or order of execution of this ``atomicrmw`` with other :ref:`volatile operations <volatile>`.

-The instruction can take an optional ``align`` attribute.
 The alignment must be a power of two greater or equal to the size of the `<value>` type.

+The alignment is only optional when parsing textual IR; for in-memory IR, it is always present.
 If unspecified, the alignment is assumed to be equal to the size of the '<value>' type.
 Note that this default alignment assumption is different from the alignment used for the load/store instructions when align isn't specified.